July 2, 2015 Update:

-Following a piece of plaster falling during non-public hours earlier in the year, The New York Public Library’s Rose Main Reading Room and Bill Blass Public Catalog Room remain closed.
-All library services have continued, and a number of additional rooms have been opened to the public to provide spaces for researchers, writers, and computer users.
+Following a piece of plaster falling during non-public hours, The New York Public Library’s Rose Main Reading Room and Bill Blass Public Catalog Room have been closed for comprehensive inspection.

-The Library continues to thank its users for their patience as it remedies this situation and works to reopen the Rose Main Reading Room and the Bill Blass Public Catalog Room.
+The Library continues to thank its users for their patience.
+We regret any inconvenience and are working to reopen the Rose Main Reading Room and the Bill Blass Public Catalog Room as quickly as possible.